-However, there’s a population of students without a home internet connection or frequent access to one or more devices.
-They’re getting lost in what’s called the “homework gap.”
-Our experts take a look at the students most affected by tech integration into school curricula and what’s being done to close this gap.
+However, there’s a population of students without consistent access to vital technology.
+They’re getting lost in what’s being called the “homework gap.”
+Let’s take a look at the students most affected by tech integration into school curricula and what’s being done to close this chasm.

 Who is affected by the homework gap?